tgstation/tgstation/.github/CONTRIBUTING.md

 /tg/station doesn't have a list of goals and features to add; we instead allow freedom for contributors to suggest and create their ideas for the game.
 That doesn't mean we aren't determined to squash bugs, which unfortunately pop up a lot due to the deep complexity of the game.
 Here are some useful starting guides, if you want to contribute or if you want to know what challenges you can tackle with zero knowledge about the game's code structure.

 If you want to contribute the first thing you'll need to do is [set up Git](http://tgstation13.org/wiki/Setting_up_git) so you can download the source code.
-After setting it up, optionally navigate your git commandline to the project folder and run the command: 'git config blame.ignoreRevsFile .git-blame-ignore-revs'
+After setting it up, optionally navigate your git commandline to the project folder and run the command: `git config blame.ignoreRevsFile .git-blame-ignore-revs`.

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to /tg/station with Git and Dream Maker.
 For beginners, it is recommended you work on small projects like bugfixes at first.
 If you need help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

 There is an open list of approachable issues for [your inspiration here](https://github.com/tgstation/tgstation/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).

-You can of course, as always, ask for help on the discord channels, or the forums, We're just here to have fun and help out, so please don't expect professional support.
+You can of course, as always, ask for help on the Discord channels or the forums.
+We're just here to have fun and help out, so please don't expect professional support.

 ## Meet the Team